manuito/blueBirdServer/README.md

 ### 0/ Clone in home/demo

-> If required, create demo user
-> Git clone this project, keep its name unmodified
+> If required, create demo user.
+Then Git clone this project, and keep its name unmodified

 ### 1/ Install ROS